JDN89/my-playground/java/jan/rest-api-playground/restdemo/README.md

 - data JPA -> how to do SQL joins?
 - look into id generatevalue
 - look into joins and relationships between tables
+- do you need to define many to one and one to many on both entities?

+-

 ## TODO